Learning and Training: Statistics and Myths

 - Lack of time to engage in a group learning program = flexibility

 - I don't like a formal classroom situation with a teacher = casual.

-Also see Formal and informal Learning.
+For more information, see Formal and informal Learning.

 When Nicholas Carr wrote his famous article, Why IT Doesn't Matter, a torrent of debate followed.
 Rebuttals poured in from around the world.
 While Carr's insights provided a few wake-up calls to the IT industry, his assertions were nevertheless heavily challenged.
 IT professionals were outraged that he could so easily dismiss IT.
 It seems that if IT is viewed strictly as “Information Technology,” as Carr did, then he is correct, however IT is actually much more — it is also a “business process,” which makes it a lot more valuable.
 Thus, while Carr is somewhat correct in his assertions, he misses a very large concept of IT.